Now for something a little different Natural Foot Care! A bit different from the other ideas we share with you in our Foot Care section.

-Here's a few ideas we've gleaned from web sources and books on this topic.
-Stuff to help your feet with softer and smoother skin, sweat control and a little pampering too!
-They're all home made and all natural.
+Here's some home made, natural ideas we've gleaned from web sources, books and personal experience.
+Ideas for softer and smoother skin, sweat control and a little pampering too!

 Natural Home Made Topical Treatments